ddmitov/perl-executing-browser/README.md

 ## History

-PEB was started as a simple GUI for personal databases.
+PEB was started as a simple GUI for personal databases in 2013 by Dimitar D. Mitov.

-## Application(s) using Perl Executing Browser
+## Application using Perl Executing Browser

-* [Epigraphista](https://github.com/ddmitov/epigraphista) - Epigraphista is an [EpiDoc] (https://sourceforge.net/p/epidoc/wiki/Home/) XML file creator using Perl Executing Browser, [Electron] (http://electron.atom.io/) or [NW.js] (http://nwjs.io/) as a desktop GUI framework, HTML 5 and [Bootstrap] (http://getbootstrap.com/) for a themable user interface, JavaScript for on-screen text conversion and [Perl 5] (https://www.perl.org/) for a file-writing backend.
+* [Epigraphista](https://github.com/ddmitov/epigraphista) is an [EpiDoc] (https://sourceforge.net/p/epidoc/wiki/Home/) XML file creator.
+It is implemented as a hybrid desktop and server application using [Perl Executing Browser] (https://github.com/ddmitov/perl-executing-browser), [Electron] (http://electron.atom.io/) or [NW.js] (http://nwjs.io/) as a desktop GUI framework, [Bootstrap] (http://getbootstrap.com/) for a themable HTML 5 user interface, JavaScript for on-screen text conversion and [Perl 5] (https://www.perl.org/) for a file-writing backend.

 ## License